 Of the 6 compulsory work group sessions, 3 focus on youth diagnostics, and the other 3 on adult diagnostics.
 The main objective of the 6 work group sessions is to help students learn to recognise, select and interpret diagnostic tools, to formulate a diagnostic research question, and to learn to write a psychological report (course objectives 2-4).
 In the work group sessions, students are invited to actively practise these practical diagnostic skills using video fragments and diagnostic material.
 In addition, students are expected to write (in a group and individually) a diagnostic report on the skills practised in the work group sessions.
 These reports are submitted online and provided with feedback from the workgroup tutor.
 Workgroups are in English.

 The grade for the course is made up of 2 partial grades (one grade for the exam, one grade for the workgroup sessions).
 The assessment method is in English for the exam as well as the workgroup assignments.

-Exam grade: based on a written exam assignment (counts for 60% of the total grade, examination of course objectives 1 and 3).
+Exam grade: based on a written exam assignment (counts for 60% of the total grade, examination of course objectives 1, 2 and 5).
 Exam material is based on the reading list (see below), the (web)lecture content, and the workgroup content (e.g., tests covered, examples of psychological cases).
-More detailed information on the exam content is provided in the course syllabus for students (PDF made available via the Blackboard course module).
+More detailed information on the exam content is provided in the course syllabus for students (available via the Brightspace course module).

-Workgroup grade: Students will carry out 2 assignments: 1 practice assessment and 1 graded assignment (examination of course objectives 2 and 3).
-Participation in the workgroups is mandatory.
-The graded assignment counts for 40% of the total grade. (examination of course objectives 2 and 3).
+Workgroup grade: Students will carry out 2 assignments: 1 practice assessment and 1 graded assignment Participation in the workgroups is mandatory.
+The graded assignment counts for 40% of the total grade (examination of course objectives 2-4).